dtmsecurity/3aj-lib/README.md

 ## What does this proof of concept do?

 This proof of concept introduces a library which sets up this channel.
 It's tailored towards my work on [DoHC2](https://github.com/SpiderLabs/DoHC2) and currently the test client does DNS resolution via Google's DNS over HTTPS endpoint.
 In reality this concept can be extended to talk to any endpoint which presents a 'Access-Control-Allow-Origin' header which permits the localhost endpoint used.
+At the moment use of the library has a limitation of expecting JSON in the specific example used, however this could trivially be changed to make something more arbitrary, liklely within the JavaScript.

 ## Demo